NixOS/nix/doc/manual/source/installation/index.md

 > Single-user is not supported on Mac.

+> `warning: installing Nix as root is not supported by this script!`

 This installation has less requirements than the multi-user install, however it cannot offer equivalent sharing, isolation, or security.